noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 julia> @btime estimate_pi(in_unit_circle_gpu2, N);
   81.436 ms (156 allocations: 8.16 KiB)
 ```
-Now each thread on the GPU is doing one computation.
+Now each thread on the GPU is doing one computation, the loop inside there kernel is not needed and for performance removed.
-This is actually not the most efficient way to use the GPU and in additio it is rather wastefull on memory.
+This is still not the most efficient way to use the GPU and in addition it is rather wastefull on memory.

 So let us optimize it a bit further.
 Each of the threads should do `n` iterations.
 This means we need to define the number of blocks as
 $$
- nblocks = \frac{N}{nthreads n}.
+ nblocks = \frac{N}{nthreads \, n}.
 $$
-The kernel is more or less the same but the loop returns.
+The kernel is a combination of the two previous kernels:
 ```julia
 function in_unit_circle_kernel3!(n::Int64, M)
     j = (blockIdx().x - 1) * blockDim().x + threadIdx().x